surprisetalk/writings/lists/Rules to Live By.md

   - Do More Nothing.
   - Never complain.
   - If you feel bad, take some deep breaths.
 If you still feel bad, drink some water.
 If you still feel bad, figure out why.
+  - They'll always be laughing With You if you're laughing at yourself.
 - Health
   - You must wake up at your Good Morning Time.
 No matter what.
 Midday naps are encouraged.
   - Pair your caffiene with l-theanine.